ajcvickers/ajcvickers.github.io/_posts/2012-06-02-deleting-orphans-with-entity-framework.md

 <h3>EF Trivia</h3>
 The exception message above is known on the team as the “conceptual null message.”
 This is because normally when a relationship is severed the FK for that relationship is set to null.
 However, if the property is non-nullable then EF instead conceptually sets it to null without actually doing so.
 Such “conceptual nulls” cannot be saved to the database, hence the exception.

-The text itself is a message that describes in detail what the problem is…in a way that most people don’t understand.
+The text itself is a message that describes in detail what the problem is…in a way that most people don't understand.
 It is therefore not very helpful.
 We often use it as an example of a pitfall to avoid when writing exception messages.
-That is, the message needs to describe the problem and suggest a way to fix the problem <em>from the user’s perspective</em>.
+That is, the message needs to describe the problem and suggest a way to fix the problem <em>from the user's perspective</em>.
 Writing something in terms of the implementation details often does not help much.

 We should really write a new message that is more helpful, but better still would be to fix the delete orphans problems so that the exception is no longer needed.
 Now if I could only stop blogging long enough to do that…